 The construction of the existing clubrooms, consisting of the lounge and the gymnasium was completed in 1971.
 The changing sheds and committee room were added soon after.
 Once the move to the "newest" clubrooms had been made, the old 2 storey clubrooms were put to use by the Roslyn Fire Brigade.
 The exercise went well.

 At the conclusion of the 2009 season the Club began a major refit of the Lounge, kitchen and bar facilities.
-It is the first full renovation since the move from the Stables and completion of this project, along with the upgrade of No 3 pitch, compliments the preparations for Roslyn Wakari's 125th anniversary celebrations to be held in 2013.
+It is the first full renovation since the move from the Stables and completion of this project, along with the upgrade of No 3 pitch, complimented the hosting of Roslyn Wakari's 125th anniversary celebrations held in 2013.

 1888 Wakari Football Association formed.